Skip to main content

 Concepts

-The Cloud Temple Bastion is a managed service that provides you with secure RDP or SSH connectivity from the Cloud Temple console to your physical and virtual infrastructures, whether they are located in the trusted cloud, a public cloud, or on-premise.
-The Bastion solution enables you to manage your equipment without exposing them to the internet.
+The Bastion Cloud Temple is a managed service that provides you with secure RDP or SSH connectivity from the Cloud Temple console to your physical and virtual infrastructures, whether they are located on the trusted Cloud, a public Cloud, or on-premise.
+The Bastion solution allows you to manage your equipment without exposing them to the Internet.

-SecurityEquipment managed via the Bastion is not exposed to the Internet, protecting it from malicious users scanning for open ports.
+SecurityDevices managed via the Bastion are not exposed to the Internet, protecting them from port scanning by malicious users.

-Infrastructure as CodeAPIs enable full "as Code" management of the Cloud Temple Bastion (session creation, connection, modification, and deletion).
+Infrastructure as CodeAPIs allow the Bastion Cloud Temple to be managed entirely "as Code" (session creation, connection, modification, and deletion).

 References (SKU)